Composite subsystem symmetries and decoration of sub-dimensional excitations: Decoration of sub-dimensional excitations

 We illustrate the minimal couplings associated with the original decoupled symmetries and the new composite symmetry in Fig.~\ref{fig:Model_LP_lattice_setup}(b) and Fig.~\ref{fig:Model_LP_lattice_setup}(c) respectively.
 We denote the original minimal couplings (for decoupled symmetries) as $\beta$ and $\gamma$ while the new minimal couplings (for composite symmetries) as $\alpha$.
 The $\alpha$ terms along different directions $x|y|z$ are specified by adding a subscript $(x)|(y)|(z)$.

 We can determine the flux binding of this model using the principle of Remote Detectability\footnote{See Appendix~\ref{sec:model_LineonPlanon} for an alternative explanation of flux binding by writing the gauged model and looking at independent superselection sectors.}.
-We recall from Sec.~\ref{sec:remote_detectability} that the closed local membrane operators for the new fluxes in the model obtained by gauging the composite symmetry are the remote detection (RD) operators for the charges.
+We recall from Sec.~\ref{sec:remote_detectability} that the closed local membrane operators for the new fluxes in the model obtained by gauging the composite symmetry are the RD operators for the charges.
 These new RD operators can be constructed using the original RD operators such that they do not detect the `composite condensates', i.e., the charges associated with the new minimal couplings that were not present for decoupled symmetries.
 For example, consider the RD operator for charges of the lineon-charge system, drawn in cyan in Fig.~\ref{fig:Model_LP_flux_binding_principle_method}(a).
 This operator detects the original $x$ and $y$ lineons.
 So, it can also detect our `composite condensates' associated with $\alpha_{(z)}$ and $\alpha_{(y)}$ coupling terms.
 To prevent the detection of $\alpha_{(z)}$, we add two remote detection operators of the planon-charge system on the side planes (the purple loops).
 Similarly, for $\alpha_{(y)}$, we add two remote detection operators on the front and back faces, as indicated by the green loops.
 This yields the required remote detection operator, as stated earlier.
 By slicing this closed membrane operator, we get the creation operator for the new fracton flux, as shown in Fig.~\ref{fig:Model_LP_flux_binding_principle_method}(b).
 The excitation created by this sliced membrane operator is our bound flux excitation which is a composite of the original fracton fluxes of the gauged lineon-charge system and three planon fluxes from the gauged planon-charge systems in orthogonal layers.

 Above, we described a particular example of Model LP class to demonstrate the flux binding that yields decorated fractons.
 In general, we can consider different planon-charge systems with global $\mathbb{Z}_2$ symmetry instead of the 2D Ising paramagnet.
 The general setup for Model LP is illustrated in Fig.~\ref{fig:lineon_sandwich_sym}.